In the Great Smoky Mountains National Park

 Cades Cove Wildlife Information and Tips

 Most visitors that come to Cades Cove understand that feeding wildlife is against the law, but many people do not realize that disturbing park wildlife is also a violation of federal regulations and can result in fines and arrest.
+This is important to remember while you are on your Cades Cove camping trip.

 The laws protecting park wildlife are contained in the Code of Federal Regulations.
 It states, “Willfully approaching within 50 yards (150 feet), or any distance that disturbs or displaces bear or elk is prohibited."
 In addition, feeding, touching, teasing, frightening, or intentionally disturbing wildlife is prohibited.